Alif Noon

 Alif Noon (الف نون) is a 1965 comedy television series from Pakistan Television, written by Kamal Ahmed Rizvi.
 The cast consisted of Rafi Khawar, known as Nanha, and Kamal Ahmed Rizvi known as Allan.

+The sitcom spanned four distinct periods.
+The first run lasted from June 1, 1965, to November 30, 1965; it comprised 23 episodes and was titled "Alif aur Noon."
+These episodes were broadcast live.
+Large crowds would gather at hotels and public places to watch the show.
+The sitcom's popularity drove up the demand for television sets, prompting many companies to begin importing them.
+In 1968, VTR (Video Tape Recording) technology was introduced in the country.
+"Alif aur Noon" was aired a second time from March 15, 1968, to March 18, 1969.
+It was broadcast a third time in December 1971 under the title "Alif Noon," and a fourth time—also as "Alif Noon"—from April 28, 1981, through 1982.

 Plot

 Each episode follows 'Allan' as a clever business-minded person, coming up with some immoral tricks to earn fast money.
 He used to use 'Nanha' as his stooge.
 He himself was not inclined to work and would rather be the sleeping partner in every saga or tell the tricks to poor Nanha (his front man).
 The character of Nanha became an instant hit.
 He faced the new society and was therefore used by Allan as the 'front man' for his tricks.
 In the end, he would unintentionally toss out the whole plot of scheming Allan by speaking the truth to the public.